Defining Tuscan cuisine is not easy as it is primarily a cuisine rooted in humble traditions but now thrives on excellent products.

 Savor it straight, enjoy it as an antipasto, or pair it with some local cheese and wine during aperitivo for the ultimate Tuscan culinary experience.
 This is a taste of Tuscany that I, personally, can’t get enough of!

-This is no ordinary garlic bread.
+This is no ordinary garlic bread, in fact, garlic bread doesn’t exist in Italy at all.
 Fettunta is pure Tuscan with toasted bread, garlic, olive oil, salt, and pepper.
 A slice of Tuscan bread, ideally stale, is toasted, rubbed with fresh garlic, drizzled with local extra virgin olive oil, and seasoned.
 The result?
 A bite that’s crunchy, garlicky, and oozing with the fruitiness of olive oil.

 Fettunta is a testament to the Tuscan philosophy of not wasting food, a tradition dating back to the rural homes of Tuscany.
 You’ll find Fettunta in any Tuscan trattoria or osteria, especially loved in November during the olive harvest.